mendersoftware/mender/README.md

 Besides special configuration for your board, u-boot needs to be compiled and used with feature referenced as 'Boot Count Limit' (http://www.denx.de/wiki/view/DULG/UBootBootCountLimit).
-It allows to use u-boot to perform special actions when booting process fails certain ammount of times.
+It allows to use u-boot to perform special actions when booting process fails certain amount of times.

 Also support for modifying u-boot variables from userspace is required so that fw_printenv/fw_setenv utilities are available in userspace.
 Those utilities can be compiled from u-boot sources and are part of u-boot.
 More can be found here: